 Will Low Carb Diets Cause Hair Loss?

-Both the empirical and scientific evidence suggest that no, these types of diets should not cause hair loss, however they may contribute to the problem as we will now explain.
+Both the empirical and scientific evidence suggests that no, these types of diets should not cause hair loss.
+However, they may contribute to the problem, as we will now explain.

-Low carb diets are typically lower in certain vitamins and minerals that are needed by the body for proper hair growth.
-If these deficiencies are allowed to go on for long periods, they then could contribute to hair loss if hair loss is already happening.
-But that is all together different from causing it, which there is no evidence to support.
+Low-carb diets are typically lower in certain vitamins and minerals that are needed by the body for proper hair growth.
+If these deficiencies are allowed to go on for long periods, they could contribute to hair loss if hair loss is already happening.
+But that is altogether different from causing it, which there is no evidence to support.

-The fact that these diets are so high in protein lends itself to supporting the claims that high protein diets stimulate hair growth.
-Though there are some issues with this as well, since high protein diets have actually been shown to lower testosterone rather than raise it.
+The fact that these diets are so high in protein, lends itself to supporting the claims that high protein diets stimulate hair growth.
+But there are some issues with this as well.
+High-protein diets lower testosterone rather than raise it.

-This interestingly turns out not to be true at all.
-There are multiple studies that show testosterone increasing when men switched from a high protein diet to a high carbohydrate diet.
+Multiple studies show testosterone increases when men switch from a high protein diet to a high carbohydrate diet.

-They actually lowered again if the subjects went back to meat eating.
+They lowered again if the subjects went back to meat eating.